 How to grow, care, propagate & overwinter Wax Begonia?
 What are the common problems associated with it?
 Learn here…

-There are hundreds of species in the plant genus Begonia with a large varieties of colors and shades of petals.
+There are hundreds of species in the plant genus Begonia with a large variety of colours and shades of petals.

-Here we will discuss about one of the popular varieties of Begonia plant, the Wax Begonia whose scientific name is Begonia semperflorens.
+Here we will discuss one of the popular varieties of the Begonia plant, the Wax Begonia whose scientific name is Begonia semperflorens.

 Wax Begonia is also called fibrous begonia.